openregister/deployment/README.md

 	cd ansible
 	ansible-playbook configure_terraform.yml -e vpc=<myenv> -e vpc_cidr_block=<cidr_subnet>/16

+You must also request a new SSL certificate in AWS Certficate Manager for the new environment.
+The ARN for the new certificate must then be added to the existing terraform configuration file as below.

+`vi aws/register/environments/<myenv>.tfvars`

+	elb_certificate_arn = "arn:aws:acm:eu-west-1:022990953738:certificate/<abcde>"

 #### if using an existing environment:

 This downloads the latest configuration file for an existing environment